cs544-wisc/s23/p7/README.md

  'Winnebago': 9310}
 ```

-You'll need to join your private hdma table against the public
+You'll need to join your private table against the public counties
-counties table.
+table to get the county name.

 ## Part 3: Application Data (Google Sheet Linked to Form)